RasaHQ/rasa/docs/user-guide/building-assistants.rst

        - sales_form
        - form{"name": null}

-We’ll need to add the intent and utterances we just added to our domain:
+We’ll need to add the intent and utterances we just added to our ``domain.yml`` file:

 .. code-block:: yaml